nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 (gdb) target remote localhost:1234
 ```

-Set our watch point for the memory address `0x7DC0`. gdb will pause when something enters that address.
-So lets `c` (continue).
+Set our watch point for the memory address by typing `watch *0x7DC0`. gdb will pause when something enters that address.
+Lets `c` (continue).

 ```
 (gdb) watch *0x7DC0